jiazhen-code/User-Object-Attention-Level/README.md

 cd ./data_generate
 python convert.py
 ```
-Then you should get the output file`my_rating.csv`, consisting of four columns  `userId,objectId,rating,timestamp`, and the final column `timestamp` is useless for the time being.
+Then you obtain the output file `my_rating.csv` that contains four columns, i.e.,  `userId,objectId,rating,timestamp`.
+Note that the final column `timestamp` is useless.

-You could change `n_clusters` to decide the number of clusters, and `chose_group` decides the number of pictures per user.
+You could change `n_clusters` to decide the number of clusters, and `chose_group` to decide the number of images per user sees.